-Example: You are assigned to organize and equip a new mailroom.
-Purchases should not be artificially divided to bring the amount below \$25,000; however, in completing a project, there are logical, reasonable divisions of costs that can be made.
+Example: You are assigned to organize and equip a new mail room.
+Purchases should not be artificially divided to bring the amount below \$35,000: however, in completing a project, there are logical, reasonable divisions of costs that can be made.

 This project includes construction (walls, counters, etc.), purchasing of equipment (scale, postage meter, etc.), furniture (desk, chair), and supplies (paper, pencils, etc.).
-You do not need to aggregate all of those items to determine the \$25,000 threshold.
-Construction should be seen as a purchase, mail equipment as another purchase, and furniture another.
-If the construction amount exceeds \$25,000, then it should be bid.
+You do not need to aggregate all of those items to determine the \$35,000 threshold.
+Construction should be seen as a purchase, mail equipment is another purchase, and furniture another.
+If the construction amount exceeds \$35,000, then it should be bid.
 The same is true for the mailing equipment.
-However, if the construction will cost \$16,000 and the mailing equipment \$17,000, then the procedures for purchases of less than \$25,000 could be followed.
+However, if the construction will cost \$20,000 and the mailing equipment \$17,000, then the procedures for purchases of less than \$35,000 could be followed.

 There should be a logical division of purchases when completing a project.
-It would not be acceptable to divide the purchasing of the mailing equipment (scale, postage machine, etc.) if collectively these items cost more than \$25,000.
+It would not be acceptable to divide the purchasing of the mailing equipment (scale, postage machine, etc.) if collectively these items cost more than \$35,000.